ElyGallego/tail.select/README.md

 Package Overview
 ----------------

 The **rat.select** library is available in the following official packages.
-Packages, which are marked with an **\*** are experimental playgrounds and shouldn't be used productive.

 | Package      | Dependencies                  | Visit Branch | NPM Package           |
 | ------------ | ----------------------------- |:------------:|  -------------------- |